kamilkhanlab/ConvexSampling.jl/README.md

 ![ConvexSampleplot](https://user-images.githubusercontent.com/104848815/173203263-26bdc553-c1b5-496a-913f-eeb0553461d7.png)

-Note that if the `plot_sampling_underestimator` function is entered direction in the REPL, the `@show` command is not required.
+Note that if the `plot_sampling_underestimator` function is entered directly in the REPL, the `@show` command is not required.

 ## Method outline